backdrop-contrib/green/README.md

 This will install the relevant gems and ensure your theme stays at those versions.
 Then, to compile, instead of using `compass watch`, use the following:

 `bundle exec compass watch`

+## Using Bower

+Alternatively, Singularity can be installed with Bower (bower install singularity --save)

+## Using Eyeglass

+It can even be installed as an Eyeglass module! (npm install singularitygs --save-dev)

+## Notes

+Singularity requires a Sass compiler with full feature parity with the Ruby Sass 3.3 implementation in order to work

 ```